Cosmian/kms/documentation/docs/veracrypt/veracrypt.md

-The Cosmian KMS is integrated with Veracrypt disk encryption using the Cosmian KMS PKCS#11 provider library.
+The Cosmian KMS is integrated with [Veracrypt](https://www.veracrypt.fr/en/Home.html) disk encryption using the Cosmian KMS PKCS#11 provider library.

-When mounting a Veracrypt volume, the key (`keyfile` in Veracrypt speech) is retrieved from the Cosmian KMS using the PKCS#11 provider library.
+Veracrypt is a free open-source disk encryption software for Windows, Mac OS X and Linux which is successor of TrueCrypt, certified by ANSSI.
+Veracrypt has received a formal security evaluation from BSI.

-The key is then used to decrypt the volume.
+Using the Cosmian KMS PKCS#11 provider library, Veracrypt can use keys stored in the KMS to encrypt and decrypt volumes.

 ## Installing the PKCS#11 provider library on Veracrypt